 Check/tick the box next to add advanced variables:

 Then paste the Webhook URL immediately after and click Create Button:

 Go to the My Saved Button option in PayPal and you will see the button you have just created:

-You have now fully set up a product within ClickFunnels and can now add a Buy Now PayPal button to your funnel, so you can accept PayPal payment even if you are using another service such as Stripe as your primary payment gateway.
+You have now fully set up a product within ClickFunnels, have added a Buy Now PayPal button to your funnel, and can accept payment via PayPal even if you are using another service such as Stripe as your primary payment gateway.

 Should you ever decide to change your ClickFunnels payment gateway service, you’ll need to disconnect PayPal from your ClickFunnels account.
 I have full instructions for that here: How To Disconnect PayPal From ClickFunnels

 If you’d like to add other payment gateways to your ClickFunnels account, I have an article showing you which are the Best Payment Gateway For ClickFunnels.

 So you’ve got your product to sell/promote, you’ve got your funnel and you can now accept payment for your product, what else do you need?
 Traffic!
 Without traffic (customers) you’re not going to make any sales, even if you have an amazing product!

 Not sure how to start driving traffic, or want the very best methods of doing so?
 Then check out the two following offers from ClickFunnels.